Aysel552/PragmatechFrontEndProject/javascriptQuestions.md

 ### Question58: lambda expression nədir?
 Hansı hallarda istifadə olunması tövsiyə olunandır?
 (What is lambda expression?
 In what cases it is recommended to use?)

 **lambda expression** A lambda expression is a short block of code which takes in parameters and returns a value.
+Lambda expressions are present in most of modern programming languages (Python, Ruby, Java...).They are simply expressions that create functions.This is really important for a programming language to support first-class functions which basically means passing functions as arguments to other functions or assigning them to variables.

+In JavaScript pre-ES6 we have function expressions which give us an anonymous function (a function without a name).

 ### Question59: arrow function və regular function arasında əsas fərqlər nədir?
 (What are the main differences between arrow function and regular function?)